Last Updated on: April 17, 2023

 View Test Results:

 When the test is running, the status is displayed, in real-time, in the Jenkins Console Output.

 Wrap Up: Docker Application Load Testing

 While Docker has many advantages, there can be limitations when executing load tests with heavy load, such as consuming a lot of CPU on the server, when using multiple Docker containers on the same machine, which can dramatically affect the test results.
 With a solution like LoadView, which can be easily integrated with CI tools like Jenkins, we’re able to create and manage load tests with thousands of concurrent connections from a fully managed cloud.

-Try the LoadView platform today and get $20 in load testing credits to get started.
+Try the LoadView platform today and get up to 5 free tests to get started.